 Uncle Remus at Hackney Empire

 Educational programmes have become an integral part of Pegasus Opera Company's work.
-We create bespoke projects with the aim of young people and schools working in partnership with tutors to design an exciting and educational experience underpinned by healthy singing practice.
+We create bespoke projects with the aim of young people and schools working in partnership with tutors to design an exciting and educational experience, underpinned by a healthy singing practice.
 Our most recent large-scale Lambeth wide-project and an example of some of the themes and content we may cover during a project are listed below:

 Olympic Heroes Childrens Opera - Spring 2011